Engage SDK Watch: Third-party technical integration instructions

 • Send an email to engage-developers@google.com and attach your integrated APK that is ready for testing by Google.

-• Google will perform a verification and review internally to make sure the integration works as expected.
-If changes are needed, Google will contact you with any necessary details.
+• Google performs a verification and reviews internally to make sure the integration works as expected.
+If changes are needed, Google contacts you with any necessary details.

-• When testing is complete and no changes are needed, Google will contact you to notify you that you can start publishing the updated and integrated APK to the Play Store.
+• When testing is complete and no changes are needed, Google contacts you to notify you that you can start publishing the updated and integrated APK to the Play Store.

-• After Google has confirmed that your updated APK has been published to the Play Store, your Recommendation, Featured, and Continuation clusters will be published and visible to users.
+• After Google has confirmed that your updated APK has been published to the Play Store, your Recommendation, Featured, and Continuation clusters may be published and visible to users.